djangocon/2021.djangocon.us/_posts/2021-10-15-get-the-most-out-of-djangocon-online.md

 The best and most up-to-date information on chat experience can be found on our [Chat Information page](/chat)

-## :bike: STRAVA
+## :bike: Strava
 Enjoy Biking?
 You're not alone.
 We have a big group of bikers in the Django/Python community.
 We're hoping you come out and use this Django-filled weekend, to keep up the activity.
-Join the [STRAVA group](https://www.strava.com/clubs/987456)!
+Join the [Strava group](https://www.strava.com/clubs/987456)!

 ## :loudspeaker: Twitter
 A large group of our community enjoys our conference in the TwitterSphere. [@DjangoCon](https://twitter.com/djangocon) will be tweeting throughout the conference!
 Stay up to date as we'll be using our twitter handle as a way to communicate.
 Don't forget to tag us and use the hashtag [#DjangoConUS2021](https://twitter.com/search?q=%23DjangoCon2021) to keep track of the conversation.